MakeCloudHQ/cloud-run-training/resources.md

 **Happy Cloud Running!**

-For questions about this training, contact the instructor or your GCP representative.
+For questions about this training, contact the instructor or your Google Cloud representative.